Mario Pezzi (aviator): Biography

-The future lieutenant general was born on 9 November 1898.
-He had one brother, Enrico, who also grew up to be a General in the Italian Air Force.
+Pezzi was born on 9 November 1898.
+He had one brother, Enrico, who also grew up to be a general in the Italian Air Force.
 Mario joined the Infantry in October 1917, and the next year earned the rank of second lieutenant.
 He received his pilot's license in 1926.
 The next year he became part of the General Staff, rising to Cabinet of the Defense Ministry in 1931.

-After Pezzi's record flight, he was decorated with the Gold Medal of Aeronautic Valor and promoted Colonel.
-Later he also became Commander of Aeronautics as well as Chief of the General Staff.
-From 1950-1955, Pezzi worked as Head of Cabinet of the Minister and, subsequently, General Secretary of Aeronautics.
+After Pezzi's record flight, he was decorated with the Gold Medal of Aeronautic Valor and promoted colonel.
+Later he also became commander of Aeronautics as well as Chief of the General Staff.
+From 1950 to 1955, Pezzi worked as Head of Cabinet of the Minister and, subsequently, General Secretary of Aeronautics.

 Pezzi is rightly considered an aeronautics and astronautics pioneer in Italy not only for his altitude records: he was the man who chose Luigi Broglio to lead the ITAF Ammunition Research Unit, responsible for rockets and missiles research, leading the way to future space exploration in Italy.
 Broglio himself described that meeting with Pezzi: "In 1956, secretary-general of ITAF Pezzi, the man famous for his altitude flight records, asked me to replace the officer responsible for the ITAF Ammunition Research Unit, a branch of the Service dealing with rockets and missiles too.
 I answered that it was not my field, my field being airplanes, not rockets.
 Pezzi objected: "Then give me the name of some top brass who is expert in that field".
 I answered again no, I did not know anyone with such a capability.
 "Well, then the job is yours" was Pezzi's conclusion.